Blatter departure date set as FIFA tries again with reforms

 "There was pressure coming from different groups, attacking FIFA.
 I had to do something for FIFA, not for me.
 My mission now is to defend the institution (of) FIFA.
 I can defend myself.
 I don’t need help.
 But FIFA (does)," Blatter said.

-He described May's events as a "tsunami", saying: "I am still alive, the waves of the tsunami have not taken me away."
+He decribed May's events as a "tsunami", saying: "I am still alive, the waves of the tsunami have not taken me away."

 PLATINI SUPPORT